garystocks/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Replace missing values with the average for that interval over all the days
+Replace missing values with the average for that interval over all the days.

 ```r